gauzinge/BRIL_BIBGenerator/README.md

 https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBook

 ## Setup
-Login to _lxplus_. <br>
+Login to _lxplus_.
 ```sh
 ssh -Y username@lxplus.cern.ch
 ```
-If you don't have any CMSSW release already, navigate to an empty directory with and then type <br>
+If you don't have any CMSSW release already, navigate to an empty directory with and then type
 ```sh
 cmsrel CMSSW_11_2_0_pre6
 ````